My

 When William was still a baby, Mrs. Robinson decided that she did not want to raise her child in this ancient but beautiful village and even before the Summer could change her mind, they put the house up for sale.

 Another young family, the Cobham's bought it.
 The couple just married and hoped to raise a large family and I was with 13 rooms and definitely status, excellent for this.
-Thomas Cobham was addressed in all the letters to him as Esquire, a polite title appended to a man's name when no other title is used
+Thomas Cobham was addressed in all the letters to him as Esquire, a polite title appended to a man's name when no other title is used.
+Yes, you will learn some history from me!

 And again new life screamed his lungs out right after birth: their first son in March 1834 and their second in May 1835.
 It left Mrs. Cobham with a weaker constitution and she talked about renting out the house to move to more comfortable and warmer places.
 Thomas Cobham agreed but not before he and his wife accompanied the Duke of Somerset to the a large party on November the 7th where all influential people were going to meet each other.
 You would call it 'networking' in this modern world.